 top of page

-Ernesto Beckford - Collage Artist
+Ernesto Beckford Artist Statement

 Why a collage?
 A collage is neither a painting nor a photograph, neither new nor old, neither entirely figurative nor abstract.
 It encompasses all these elements, blended to create an artwork that resonates with the past while embracing modern diversity.